apache/tvm-rfcs/rfcs/0006-AMP_pass.md

 - Why is this design the best in the space of possible designs?

 Other alternatives require a lot more work and changes and could probably considered future goals of TVM.
 This include automatic mixed precision training.
-It also operates on the Relay level which is the right place to make these changes and seems to mostly work mostly well out of the box excepting a few issues.
+Existing frameworks like Tensorflow and PyTorch support this and is based on work by [NVidia](https://developer.nvidia.com/blog/mixed-precision-training-deep-neural-networks/).
+This involves rewriting the graph in a similar fashion to this pass, with some care with the gradient calculations to ensure stability.
+Additionally, XLA can be run on top of this to further use model information to optimize kernels, much like TVM.
+As a lot of prior art has a similar design, we can be confident in this approach.

 - What other designs have been considered and what is the rationale for not choosing them?